jamesd3/Web-Developer-Project-3/README.md

 ## Udacity Front End Web Developer Project 3
 ###By James DeLapa III
+Original Submission Date: 14 March 2016

 Project 3 is a Frogger-style game utilizing Object Oriented JavaScript and HTML5 Canvas

+## How to run this program

+After downloading all files for this project, simply double click 'index.html' for this project to open in your browser of choice.

+Using the 'up', 'down', 'left', and 'right' arrows on your keyboard, you can direct your 'hero' across the canvas to safety.
+Watch out for bugs!
+They are your enemy and will reset your position.

 ### Project Overview and Guidelines:
 Visual assets and a game loop engine are provided to create a Frogger-style game using HTML5 Canvas and Javascript.